Albinism: Abnormal eye development and appearance

 In all albino mammals studied, the centre of the retina is under-developed and there is a deficit of rod cells, which detect light levels; the central ganglion cell density is approximately 25% below normal (except for the eastern gray squirrel).
 In nearly all mammals, the overwhelming majority of photoreceptors are rods rather than cones, which detect color.
 Albinism specifically affects the rod cells, but the number and distribution of the cones is unaffected.
 In contrast, the retinas of birds are cone rich, meaning that the vision of albino birds is affected less than albino mammals.

 Reduced protection from sunlight in albino creatures

 Melanin protects the skin from ultra-violet radiation in sunlight.
 Melanosomes block harmful electromagnetic radiation from the sun while allowing beneficial frequencies to enter the body.
-This means some animals may die from UV radiation due to a lack of protection.
-Albino humans must use an excessive amount of sunscreen, even if the sun is hidden behind the clouds.
+This means there is an increased risk of developing skin cancer from UV radiation in albino creatures due to a lack of protection.